PRBHARTI1/microservices-eureka-discovery/README.md

-# springboot-monolith
+# microservices-eureka-discovery
-Monolith and Microservices projects demo
+Microservices with Eureka Server/Client configuration and Discovery demo